Danny-vD/UnityPackages/UnityPackages/Assets/1. Scripts/Grid/README.txt

 GridUtil tells GridCreator to create the grid on Awake and can provide information about a given GridPosition GridUtil is also used to tell the GridCreator to instead setup a pre-generated grid

-GridModifier is an EditorTool that allows you to change TileTypes by selecting tiles in the viewport
+GridModifier is a tool that allows you to change TileTypes by selecting tiles in the viewport